Is it worth it?

 Murder On The Orient Express is a movie adaption of an Agatha Christie novel of the same name.
-The classic story, first published in 1934, is no stranger to onscreen adaptions, having been brought to the big screen and on television several times since its cinematic debut in 1974.
+The classic story is no stranger to onscreen adaptions, on the big screen and on television several times since its cinematic debut in 1974.

 Basically, it is a murder mystery – a “whodunnit” as they say.
-The time period is the 1930s, and the main story is set on a train (The Orient Express) bound for Europe from Turkey.
+The time period is the 1930s, and the main story is set on a train (The Orient Express) travelling from Europe to Turkey.
 Famous detective Hercule Poirot, played by Kenneth Branagh (“Professor Lockhart” himself, sporting an even more prominent moustache than the one he had in “Wild Wild West”), was on his way to France to render his services for an official case when his intended quiet journey on the train was disturbed by yet another clandestine murder.
 Thus began his reluctant quest to solve the mystery.